em-ramirez/em-ramirez.github.io/README.md

-This is my website.
-Hosted on Vercel.
-The website can be found at " emanr.io "
+My website has moved " emanr.io " (you have to paste it in another tab).
+Built with HTML/CSS and VanillaJS for frontend and Node.js for backend.
+Hosted on Vercel and using Cloudinary as a CDN.